SudoPlz/sp-react-native-in-app-updates/README.md

   })
 }).then(result => {
   if (result.shouldUpdate) {
+      const updateType = result.other.updatePriority >= HIGH_PRIORITY_UPDATE
+          ?
+SpInAppUpdates.UPDATE_TYPE.IMMEDIATE
+          : SpInAppUpdates.UPDATE_TYPE.FLEXIBLE;

 	  inAppUpdates.startUpdate({
-	    updateType: SpInAppUpdates.UPDATE_TYPE.FLEXIBLE // android only, on iOS the user will be promped to go to your app store page
+	    updateType, // android only, on iOS the user will be promped to go to your app store page })
-	  })
   }
 })